LoreBadTime/Tirocinio_Classificazione_Cagliata_public/README.md

   ./OtherUtils
   ./1_Processed
 ```
+### Important Note

+To make the reports automatic some ".bat" files are used, be sure that when using thuse files the terminal/cmd is in the project root

+### Set Report Generation

 Edit the first 2 lines of the script "./test_extractors.bat" in the root of the project to use your desired set and filter to test (Below the defalut example)
 ```
   set testset=10
   set filter=Enhanced
 ```
-Save the bat and then run it.
+Save the bat and then run it,(or replace the value to take directly the input if you want to use it as cmd interface).
-Parsed results of the iteraction will be stored in "./results" directory, raw results instead are stored in the root of the project.
+Parsed results of the iteraction will be stored in "./results" directory, raw results instead are stored in the "./raw" folder.

+### Tsne Report Generation

+Just start the file "tsne_extractor.bat"